nikkibudeanu/woofme/README.md

 ## Frameworks, Libraries & Programs Used

-+ Canva: used for building wireframes.
++ CANVS: used for building wireframes.
-+ Font Awesome: used for icons.
++ FONT AWESOME: used for icons.
-+ Git: used for development.
++ GIT: used for development.
-+ GitHub: used for user stories.
++ GITHUB: used for user stories.
-+ Google Fonts: used for fonts links.
++ GOOGLE FONTS: used for fonts links.
-+ Django: language.
++ DJANGO: main website framework.
-+ Pexels: used for all pictures.
++ PEXELS: used for all pictures.
-+ Multi Device Website Mockup Generator: Used to generate mockup image.
 + getcssscan.com: used for the box shadow on review cards.
++ techsini.com : used to generate mockups.